brson/brson.github.com/_posts/2025-10-07-powerletters-for-rust.md

 Think `unwrap` and `to_owned`.
 Etcetera.

-For quite a few months now I've been using some convenience functions to make some common Rust operations less visually cluttered, and I'm finding I like it - every time I see an `unwrap` I wish I had my ...
+For quite a few months now I've been using some convenience functions to make a few common Rust operations less visually cluttered, and I'm finding I like it - every time I see an `unwrap` I wish I had my ...
 POWERLETTERS!